Ready to Master the Art of Persuasive Communication? Unlock Your Success Today!

 These educational experience points are simply an additional way to help you meet the experience requirement.

-REMEMBER to be valid, the experience must be certified by your employer and have been received while you were employed as a sworn law enforcement officer, military police officer, insurance adjuster, employee of a licensed PI or licensed repossessor, arson investigator for a public fire suppression agency, or an investigator for the public defender’s office. (source)
+REMEMBER to be valid, the experience must be certified by your employer and have been received while you were employed as a sworn law enforcement officer, military police officer, insurance adjuster, an employee of a licensed PI or licensed repossessor, arson investigator for a public fire suppression agency, or an investigator for the public defender’s office. (source)

 To become a private investigator you will also require to complete a certain amount of training and pass an examination before you can be licensed by the state.